srohit0/trafficVision/README.md

 ## Features
 1. Detection of vechicle with bounding box
-1. Detection of vehicle direction of travel
+1. Detection of vehicle direction ((upward, downward) of travel
 1. Prediction the speed of the vehicle
-1. Prediction of approximate vehicle size
+1. Prediction of approximate vehicle type: bus/car.

 ## How to Run